Spaceflight is outpacing the medicine built to support it.

 Regulation Gap

-As humanity moves beyond low Earth orbit toward permanent lunar operations and missions to Mars, traditional models of medical support will no longer be enough.
+As humanity moves beyond low Earth orbit toward permanent lunar operations and missions to Mars, traditional models of medical support will no longer be sufficient.
 Distance will eliminate the possibility of rapid evacuation, making onboard medical capability essential.
 Three factors make space medicine one of the defining opportunities of this new era:

 Expanding Frontier